 We cooked dinner, hung out for a bit by the campfire and were also visited by a fox.
 It was a warm night because we were sleeping in the forest.
 Other travellers who finished the long walk the first day said they were freezing at night camping by the lake.

 We were carrying so much food that our breakfast wasn’t just some bread which you would assume in the middle of nowhere.
 We had oatmeal with chocolate, chia seeds, and peaches.
 You can see that we didn’t let the challenging walking journey limit our food options.

 4 km later, we finally arrived at the Argentinean immigration office.
-An immigration officer in sweatpants, shirt with ‘Frontera Argentina’ sign and slippers was greeting us.
-He stamped our passports and said we were the first Slovak travelers who crossed this border.
+An immigration officer in sweatpants, a shirt with a ‘Frontera Argentina’ sign and slippers was greeting us.
+He stamped our passports and said we were the first Slovak travellers who crossed this border.

-- 4×4 transport to the border (around 5km from the lake) and luggage transport (all the way to the lake) is available only if you book 3 days in advance, the price for 2018/2019 season is 15,000 CLP (22 USD) per person + 1 baggage
+- 4×4 transport to the border (around 5km from the lake) and luggage transport (all the way to the lake) is available only if you book 3 days in advance, the price is 15,000 CLP (22 USD) per person + 1 baggage

 - If you make it all the way to the Argentinean immigration the first day, you can also camp right beside the lake (all the camping is free)